jcmcallister/sometiles/README.md

  Alter the `connectSocket()` function at the top of `js/net.js` to go to the server host.

+ Fire it up with `nodejs server.js` or `iojs server.js`

 ###Defaults
  Port: 3000
+ Client-side JS Debug Logs: ON
  (more to come)

 ##To Play